xijnim/grug-ls/README.md

       },
 }
 ```
-Then you can use setup the lsp like you would any other:
+Then you can setup the lsp like you would any other:
 ```lua
 require("lspconfig").grug.setup({
     on_attach = on_attach,
     capabilities = capabilities,
 })
 ```

+### VSCode
+Go install the vscode extension called "grug"